top of page

 Some of the people in Ink Cypher are established writers, some are writing in English for the first time and for others this is the first time they've been commissioned.

-In round one there's 26 commissioned writings from people based in Taiwan, Canada, Ghana, Scotland, Singapore, France, Greece, Dubai, USA, England, Germany, South Africa, Indonesia and Turkey.
+In round one there's 26 works from people based in Taiwan, Canada, Ghana, Scotland, Singapore, France, Greece, Dubai, USA, England, Germany, South Africa, Indonesia and Turkey.

-In round two there's 15 commissioned writings from people based in Nigeria, Argentina, Australia, England, Ghana, USA, Spain, Brazil, Cuba, Ireland and France.
+In round two there's 15 works from people based in Nigeria, Argentina, Australia, England, Ghana, USA, Spain, Brazil, Cuba, Ireland and France.

-The order in which you read information can affect the interpretation of what comes after it; if you want a route through these incredible round one texts here's Reading Route 1 and Reading Route 2.
-We'd love to hear from people who have read all the works and what order they read them.
+The order in which you read information can affect the interpretation of what comes after it; if you want a route through these texts here's Reading Route 1 and Route 2

 DANCING GODDESSES: African American Women Hip Hop Dancers - Cultural Contributors